Gambler’s Fallacy – Definition, Meaning And Examples

 Example

-Someone has, at first glance, observed the rare event of the ball landing on “32” in a roulette game.
+Someone has, at first glance, observed the rare event of the ball landing on “32” in a roulette match.
 Based on this, they assume that the wheel has been spinning over and over again until “32” came up, disregarding the possibility that it was the first spin of the day.

 Retrospective Gambler’s fallacy